eLiSCHe/libyamlconf/README.md

 Use the following steps to prepare your development enviroment:

-- Select Python version: `uv python pin 3.10`
-- Prepare a virtual environment: `uv venv`
+- Prepare a virtual environment and install development dependencies: `uv sync`
 - Activate the virtual environment: `source ./venv/bin/activate`
-- Install the development dependencies: `uv pip sync docs/dev-requirements.txt`